Practices That Actually Stick in Cloud Operations

 Progressive Delivery

 Canary deployments route a small percentage of traffic to new versions.
+That’s what makes canaries endearing to us operations folks – they catch problems before they affect everyone.
 If metrics degrade, automatic rollback prevents broader impact.

 This requires investment in observability and automation, but it transforms deployments from stressful events to routine non-events.